Data-Wrangling-and-Visualization-2026/DWaV-project/README.md

 Ask natural language questions like:

-* "Compare happiness and income for Poland and Germany"
+* "Compare happiness and income for Poland and Germany across all waves and explain major changes using historical events"
-* "Compare Russians' happiness and interest in politics"
-* "Compare Brazil and Uganda happiness"
+* "Compare life satisfaction for Japan and the United States and explain major changes using historical events"
+* "Compare Importance of Work and Life Satisfaction for Poland and Germany across all waves and explain major changes using historical events"
+* "Compare Freedom of Choice and Health for Poland and Germany across all waves and explain major changes using historical events"
+* "Compare Health (self-rated) and Freedom of Choice for Poland and Germany across all waves and explain major changes using historical events"
 The app:

 1. Sends query to LLM